flashbots/mempool-dumpster/README.md

 - _What are exclusive transactions?_ ... a transaction that was seen from no other source (transaction only provided by a single source)
 - _What does "XOF" stand for?_ ...
 XOF stands for "exclusive orderflow" (i.e. exclusive transactions)
 - _What is a-pool?_ ...
 A-Pool is a regular geth node with some optimized peering settings, subscribed to over the network.
+- _When is the data uploaded?_ ...
+The data preparation and upload for the previous day is started daily at UTC 2am.

 ---